inventree/inventree-docs/docs/extend/plugins/panel.md

     }
 ```

-Or to add a template file that will be renderered as javascript code :
+Or to add a template file that will be renderered as javascript code, from the plugin template folder, whith the 'javascript_template' key in the panel description :
  ```
   {
         'title': "Updates",
         'description': "Latest updates for this part",
-        'javascript_template ': 'pluginTemplatePath/myJavascriptFile.js',
+        'javascript_template': 'pluginTemplatePath/myJavascriptFile.js',
     }
 ```
 note : see convention for template directory above.